AIRSHOW-$100 bln Boeing order bonanza to dominate Dubai show

 By Praveen Menon and Tim Hepher

-DUBAI/PARIS, Nov 13 (Reuters) - Boeing looks set to dominate next week’s Dubai Airshow with more than $100 billion of deals as it aims to launch its latest long-haul jet with up to 250 potential orders from as many as five airlines, industry sources said.
+DUBAI/PARIS, Nov 13 (Reuters) - Boeing looks set to dominate next week’s Dubai Airshow with more than $100 billion of deals as it aims to launch its latest long-haul jet with close to 250 potential orders from five airlines, industry sources said.

 The U.S. planemaker is pressing ahead with the launch of its 777X mini-jumbo despite uncertainty over where it will be made, with workers at the existing 777 plant outside Seattle holding a ballot over a new employment contract on Wednesday.